API

 Example

-Window object has a number of lifecycle events.
+Window object exposes a number of lifecycle and window management events.
 To subscribe to an event, use the += syntax, e.g. window.events.loaded += func.
-The func will be invoked, when event is fired.
 Duplicate subscriptions are ignored and function is invoked only once for duplicate subscribers.
-To unsubscribe window.events.loaded -= func.
+To unsubscribe, use the -= syntax, window.events.loaded -= func.
+To access the window object from the event handler, you can supply window parameter as a first positional argument of the handler.

 Event fired just before pywebview window is closed.